Mapping Commercial Lease Clauses to Standardized JSON Schemas

 except ValidationError as e:

-# Structured error reporting for downstream reconciliation queues
+# Structured error reporting for the reconciliation / dead-letter queue

 return {"status": "validation_failed", "errors": e.errors()}